SunDevilRocketry/.github/profile/README.md

 ## How do I reach out?
 If you're an ASU student interested in working with the club, you can find more information on [Sun Devil Central](https://sundevilcentral.eoss.asu.edu/SDRocketry/club_signup).
 If you're an organization or individual interested in sponsoring or learning more about the club, you can reach us at rocketry.asu@gmail.com.

+We do not currently accept contributions from outside the university.

 Once you're in, contact the avionics team on Slack (`#avionics`).

 ### Officer Team (2026-27)